FrankenApps/CellularAutomata/README.md

-# Pendulum Simulation
+# Cellular Automata

 This is a little web project with Javascript and D3.js.
-It simulations two pendulums one swinging horizontally and the other one swings vertical.
+When ready it will be possible to create 1D cellular automata with it.

 ## Todo

-Simulation is inconsistent and I would like to use a numerical differential equations solver in the future...
-Apart from that I am going to fix an issue with setting the environment variables first.
+Control bar is not ready at the moment..